-- (13) (10) Bonding Requirements Bonds. - (a) Solicitation Security.
-A certified, cashiers or treasurer's check, bank draft, bank official check or bid bond may be required as a condition for participating in a competitive solicitation. - (b) (a) Payment and Performance Bonds. - 1.
-The University is authorized to require any contractor contracting with the University to provide commodities, services or construction or commodities which include installation to furnish a payment and performance bond, with good and sufficient securities, to the University prior to the issuance of the contract. when the total contract amount is greater than \$200,000. - 2. (b) Competitive Solicitation Protest Bond.
-Any contractor that files an action pursuant to BOG Regulation 18.002 s.
-120.57(3)(b), F.S, protesting a decision or intended decision pertaining to a solicitation, shall at the time of filing of the formal protest, post with the University, a bond payable to the University in an amount equal to: 10% of the estimated value of the protestor's competitive solicitation response; 10% of the estimated expenditure during the contract term; \$10,000; or whichever is less.
+(13) Bonding Requirements

+(a) Solicitation Security.
+A certified, cashiers or treasurer's check, bank draft, bank official check or bid bond may be required as a condition for participating in a competitive solicitation.

+(b) Payment and Performance Bonds.

+1. The University is authorized to require any contractor contracting with the University to provide commodities, services or commodities which include installation to furnish a payment and performance bond, with good and sufficient securities, to the University prior to the issuance of the contract.

+2. Competitive Solicitation Protest Bond.
+Any contractor that files an action pursuant to BOG Regulation 18.002, protesting a decision or intended decision pertaining to a solicitation, shall at the time of filing of the formal protest, post with the University, a bond payable to the University in an amount equal to: 10% of the estimated value of the protestor's competitive solicitation response; 10% of the estimated expenditure during the contract term; \$10,000; or whichever is less.
 The bond shall be conditioned upon the payment of all costs which may be adjudged against the contractor filing the protest action.
 In lieu of a bond, the University will accept a cashier's check or money order in the amount of the bond.
 Failure of the protesting contractor to file the required bond, cashier's check or money order at the time of filing the formal protest shall result in the denial of the protest.

-(14) (11) Contract Formation.
+(14) Contract Formation.

-- (a) Contracts for the purchase of commodities or contractual services or licenses shall consist of a purchase order or a purchase order and bilateral agreement signed by the President of the University, or a designee who has been granted power of attorney through the University President, prior to the goods or services being ordered, contracted for, or rendered by the contractor. - (b) Any contract for the purchase of services or tangible personal property for a period in excess of one fiscal year shall include the following statement: "The State of Florida's and University's performance and obligation to pay under this contract is contingent upon an annual appropriation by the Legislature." - shall be in writing signed by the purchasing director.
+(a) Contracts for the purchase of commodities or contractual services or licenses shall consist of a purchase order or a purchase order and bilateral agreement signed by the President of the University, or a designee who has been granted power of attorney through the University President, prior to the goods or services being ordered, contracted for, or rendered by the contractor.

+(b) Any contract for the purchase of services or tangible personal property for a period in excess of one fiscal year shall include the following statement: "The State of Florida's and University's performance and obligation to pay under this contract is contingent upon an annual appropriation by the Legislature."

+(c) The extension of a contract granted to extend the time to complete the contract shall be in writing signed by the purchasing director.
 Contract extension shall not cause the University to incur additional costs.
 The contract extension shall be signed by both parties if a bilateral agreement and a purchase order were issued, and shall be subject to the same terms and conditions set forth in the initial contract.
 There shall be only one extension of a contract.